- Lisa Lou

 If the party invitation says 7p.m., do not show up at 7:30p.m.
 The acceptable time to arrive is from the exact start of the party to approximately 15 minutes after the time stated on the invitation.
 Why does this matter?
 Your hostess has invited you to be a part of the atmosphere she has created.
 She is counting on your presence to help make the evening a success.
 If it is a sit-down dinner, and you are late, then she must hold the meal not only for you, but for everyone else.
 This can cause the food to become cold and guests to become “hangry.”

 The one exception on arrival time is if you are attending an Open House.
-The hostess has clearly stated on the invitation that this is a come and go party.
+The hostess has clearly stated on the invitation that this is a come-and-go party.
 You may arrive at any time during the parameters stated by your hostess.
 Keep in mind it is polite to stay, at minimum, an hour.
-So, if the invitation says Open House from 7-10p.m., arrive no later than 9p.m.
+So, if the invitation says Open House from 7-10 p.m., arrive no later than 9p.m.
 One other important point…never be early!
-Most hostesses are putting the final touches on their party up to the very last minute.
-If you show up even 5 minutes early, it will likely place a burden on her.
-If you are more comfortable arriving early to ensure you are on time, then park around the corner and wait in your car.
-The bottom line is, just be on time.
+Most hostesses are putting the final touches on their event up to the very last minute.
+If you show up even 5 minutes early, it will likely catch her off-guard.
+If you are more comfortable arriving early to ensure you are on time, then park around the corner and wait in the car.
+Bottom line, just be on time.

 Offer A Helping Hand

 If you see your hostess excuse herself to work in the kitchen, offer to help.
 Tell her you would love to butter the rolls and put them in the oven.
 Or offer to pour beverages into the glasses.
 After the meal, help your hostess clear the table.
 If she refuses your aid, do not ask again.
 She may have a routine she likes carried out a certain way, and although your intentions are good, your assistance may cause more chaos.
-Offer a helping hand, but if you receive a “no” then sit down and enjoy the party.
-What she may want most from you is the peace of knowing you are helping entertain her other guests.
+Offer your assistance, but if you receive a “no” then sit down and enjoy the party.
+What she may want most from you is peace of mind knowing you are helping entertain her other guests.

 Socialize